Are you a beginner photographer who doesn’t want to spend much money on equipment?

 I loved its advanced white balance system; it adjusts to ambient light and ensures the colors are always true to life.

-And the low-light performance is so good that you can even take pictures of a house interior at night without using flash.
+The low-light performance is so good that you can even take pictures of a house interior at night without using flash.

 Why is this camera the best?